Raid on Los Baños: Aftermath

 Two of Sgt.
 Santos's Recon Platoon members and four Filipino guerrillas were wounded.
 Two 188th Glider Infantry Regiment soldiers, John T. Doiron and Vernal Ray McMurtrey, were killed at the Lecheria Hills engagement.
 The hand-to-hand skirmish was not without casualties.
 A handful of guards were able to muster a makeshift defense, killing two young Hunter guerrillas, Pfc.
 Atanacio Castillo and Pfc.
 Anselmo Soler.
 Their bodies were recovered and buried beside the College chapel.

 Firsthand accounts include that of former internee, Lewis Thomas Watty, vice president of the POW committee, who said:

 The ensuing fight went on for very long minutes without letup, enemy defenders caught by total surprise were pinned and cut down mercilessly by liberator's fire.
 The Hunter experience through the years in irregular warfare paid off handsomely.
 It was also true of the paratroopers who were veterans of the South Pacific before they landed in Luzon.

 A few days after the rescue, the Japanese in full force, led by the escaped Sadaaki Konishi, returned to Los Baños.
 Upon seeing that there were no POWs in sight, the Japanese turned their wrath on the remaining civilians in town who had failed to heed the warning from the guerrillas to leave.
-With the help of the pro-Japanese Makapili, the Japanese massacred some 1,500 men, women and children, and burned their homes, as well as those in the adjacent towns suspected of collaborating with the liberators.
-Konishi was tried for his war crimes after the war and hanged.
+With the help of the pro-Japanese Makapili militia, the Japanese massacred some 1,500 men, women and children, and burned their homes, as well as those in the adjacent towns suspected of collaborating with the liberators.
+Konishi was found and tried for his war crimes and hanged in 1947.
+Major Iwanaka escaped.